 Due to increased competition from other generic pharmaceutical manufacturers as they gain regulatory approvals to market generic products, selling prices and related profit margins tend to decrease as products mature.
 Thus, our future operating results are dependent on, among other factors, our ability to introduce new products.
 In addition, our operating results are dependent on the impact of pricing pressures on existing products.
 These pricing pressures are inherent in the generic pharmaceutical industry.

-For the year ended March 31, 2015, no product comprised 10% of our total consolidated sales.
-Percentage of net sales of certain products on a consolidated basis greater than 10% of our total consolidated sales in 2014 and 2013 were:
+Percentage of net sales of certain products on a consolidated basis greater than 10% of our total consolidated sales were:

-March 31,
+Year ended March 31,

-Product 2015 2014 2013
+Product 2016 2015 2014

+Clobetasol 10.7%

-Nystatin/Triamcinolone 11.7% 14.1%
+Nystatin/Triamcinolone 11.7%